lsvishaal/test/README.md

    npm run dev
    ```
 3. **Open in browser:**
-   Visit the local URL shown in your terminal (usually http://localhost:5173/)
+   Visit the local URL shown in your terminal (http://localhost:5173/)

 ---